Emergency Vet in Clarkesville, GA

 • Surgery.
 Sometimes pets need to be brought into surgery to repair internal injuries.

 • Medication.
 Medicines may be necessary to help your pet recover from a medical emergency or illness.
-We keep a range of pet medicines on hand to ensure that your pet's needs are covered.
+We keep a range of pet medication on hand to ensure that your pet's needs are covered.